 Flannery, K. B., Fenning, P., Kato, M. M., & McIntosh, K. (2013, November 4).
 Effects of School-Wide Positive Behavioral Interventions and Supports and Fidelity of Implementation on Problem Behavior in High Schools.
 School Psychology Quarterly.
 Advance online publication. doi: 10.1037/spq0000039

-Dr. Flannery’S research focuses on improving secondary and postsecondary outcomes for students at risk and with disabilities.
+Dr. Flannery’S research focuses on improving secondary and postsecondary outcomes for students at risk and/or with disabilities.
 Her current research is in the area of SWPBIS in high schools (Tier I & II) and retention of freshmen in high school.
 She has current grant funding to explore the implementation of Check-in and Check-out in high schools.